-- don't leave food waste and unrinsed food containers open in your kitchen.
-Ensure food waste is carefully wrapped and put in the appropriate bin as soon as possible.
-You may find it more convenient to have a kitchen caddy for storing your kitchen waste;
+- don't leave food waste and un-rinsed food containers open in your kitchen.
+Ensure food waste is put in the appropriate bin as soon as possible.
+If you have a kitchen caddy for storing your kitchen waste keep the lid firmly closed.

-- when putting food waste into the black bin tie up any bags of rubbish tightly.
-If you can't, then it may help to double-wrap rubbish;
+- when putting nappies into the black bin tie up any bags of rubbish tightly,it may help to double-wrap them in warm weather.

-- ensure that the lid of your wheeled bin is kept closed;
+- ensure that the lids of your wheeled bins are kept closed;

 - make sure that you never leave any food, including pet food, uncovered.
-Flies can lay eggs on food before you have a chance to wrap it and put it in the black bin or food bin.
+Flies can lay eggs on food before you have a chance to put it in the black bin or food bin.

-- store your food bin and wheeled bins out of direct sunlight, as the sun will warm up the bin, increase the risk of smells and help attract flies.
+- store your food bin and wheeled bins out of direct sunlight if possible, as the sun will warm up the bin, increase the risk of smells and attract flies.
 If your bin is broken or does not shut properly contact the waste services team to arrange a repair or replacement.

 How do I get rid of maggots?

 In the unlikely event that maggots do get into your bin, most of them will go when your bin is emptied.
 If some are left behind:

 - maggots and fly eggs can be killed by using boiling water;

 - many people find that large quantities of salt kills maggots;